hongtao-wu/hongtao-wu.github.io/_pages/about.md

 </p>

 ### [The Hong Kong University of Science and Technology](https://hkust.edu.hk/)
-M.Phil. in Robotics and Autonomous Systems, Sep 2022 ~ present.
+M.Phil. in Robotics and Autonomous Systems, Sep 2022 ~ Oct 2024.